pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 The fact that the same number of data points are missing for each variable is an intriguing clue.
 The data in this survey seems to be missing not at random.

 Using missing data requires special considerations during analysis.
 Almost all functions will return an `NA` value when one or more of the observations are not available, as shown in the example below.
-Most functions have options to instruct R how to deal with missing values.
+Most functions accept the `na.rnm = TRUE`option to instruct R how to deal with missing values.
 The second line of code tells R to remove any `NA` values from the vector.
 The default setting for this option is to keep the missing observations.

 {format: r, line-numbers: false}
 ```